jefdaj/ortholang-demo/templates/reference.md

 | tblastx   | nucl (translated) | nucl (translated) |
 | megablast | nucl  | nucl    |

+They each return a BLAST hit table (`bht`).
+Use `extract_queries` to get a list of genes from your query genome with hits, or `extract_targets` for a list of the genes they matched.
+Use `length` to find out how many hits without printing all of them.

 There are several variants of each one, named with suffixes:

 | Format            | Meaning |